Economy of Poland: Agriculture

-Agriculture employs 8.2% of the workforce but contributes 3.8% to the gross domestic product (GDP), reflecting relatively low productivity.
-Unlike the industrial sector, Poland's agricultural sector remained largely in private hands during the decades of real socialist [sic] rule.
+Agriculture employs 8.2% of the workforce but contributes 3.8% to GDP, reflecting relatively low productivity.
+Unlike the industrial sector, Poland's agricultural sector remained largely in private hands during the Polish People's Republic.
 Most of the former state farms are now leased to farmer tenants.
 Lack of credit is hampering efforts to sell former state farmland.
 Currently, Poland's 2 million private farms occupy 90% of all farmland and account for roughly the same percentage of total agricultural production.
 Farms are small—8 hectares on average—and often fragmented.
 Farms with an area exceeding 15 ha accounted for 9% of the total number of farms but cover 45% of total agricultural area.
 Over half of all farm households in Poland produce only for their own needs with little, if any, commercial sales.

 Poland is a net exporter of processed fruit and vegetables, meat, and dairy products.
 Processors often rely on imports to supplement domestic supplies of wheat, feed grains, vegetable oil, and protein meals, which are generally insufficient to meet domestic demand.
 However, Poland is the leading EU producer of potatoes and rye and is one of the world's largest producers of sugar beets and triticale.
-Poland also is a significant producer of rapeseed, grains, hogs, and cattle.
+Poland is also a significant producer of rapeseed, grains, hogs, and cattle.
 Poland is the sixth-largest producer and exporter of apples in the entire world.

 Tourism

-Poland, especially after joining the European Union in 2004, became a place frequently visited by tourists.
-Most tourist attractions in Poland are connected with natural environment, historic sites and cultural events.
+After acceding to the EU in 2004, tourism grew in Poland.
+Most tourist attractions in Poland are connected with natural environment, historic sites, and cultural events.
 They draw millions of tourists every year from all around the world.
 According to Tourist Institute's data, Poland was visited by 15.7 million tourists in 2006, and by 15 million tourists in 2007, out of the total number of 66.2 million foreign visitors.
 In 2016 the number of arrivals to Poland amounted to 80.5 million.
 17.5 million of this number are arrivals considered for tourism purposes (with at least one night's stay), making it the 16th most visited country in the world.
-The most popular cities are Kraków, Warsaw, Gdańsk, Wrocław, Łódź, Poznań, Szczecin, Lublin, Toruń, Sopot, Zakopane and the Wieliczka Salt Mine.
-The best recreational destinations include Poland's Masurian Lake District, Baltic Sea coast, Tatra Mountains (the highest mountain range of Carpathians), Sudetes and Białowieża Forest.
-Poland's main tourist offers consist of sightseeing within cities and out-of-town historical monuments, business trips, qualified tourism, agrotourism, mountain hiking (trekking) and climbing among others.
+The most popular cities are Kraków, Warsaw, Gdańsk, Wrocław, Łódź, Poznań, Szczecin, Lublin, Toruń, Sopot, Zakopane, and the Wieliczka Salt Mine.
+The best recreational destinations include Poland's Masurian Lake District, Baltic Sea coast, Tatra Mountains (the highest mountain range of the Carpathians), Sudetes, and Białowieża Forest.
+Poland's main tourist offers consist of sightseeing within cities and out-of-town historical monuments, business trips, qualified tourism, agrotourism, mountain hiking (trekking), and climbing among others.